Manuel Peláez

+Initial involvement in the oil business

 In 1901, oil was discovered in the Huasteca, and several foreign oil companies came into the region of buy or lease subsoil right from the local ranchers.
 The Peláez family was one of the first families to deal with the oil companies, and Manuel Peláez quickly emerged as a respected and influential broker between the local families and the oil companies.
 His experiences led him to become a successful businessman, labor contractor, and labor mediator.